 - Take refill breaks; avoid single-use bottles and cups.

-- Track your choices so your next trip is cleaner.
+- Track your choices so your next trip is cleaner and simpler.

 After you return